 Do you have any mason jars lying around the house?
 Throw together some last-minute chocolate chip cookies in a jar or homemade cinnamon hot chocolate mix.
 You can easily make gifts from home without spending the extra money.

 Have you gotten a gift that you won’t use?
 Set it aside somewhere to be re-gifted at a later date.
 For example: Last year I got a chilled wine stopper as a gift – I don’t drink alcohol so I set it aside and this year I am putting it in a gift basket with some dollar store wine glasses and chocolate.

 Head to the dollar store and grab a festive mug and some chocolates.
 In the 2018 TD Bank survey, 49% of respondents answered that they would prefer to receive gift cards/cash for gifts.

 There is still time to shop online and get free shipping.
 Want to know the best prices on the web without during the work?
-Install the PriceBlink browser app and it will compare prices from around the web for the item you are looking for.
-It will also help you locate available coupon codes you can use.
+Download the Flipp app and it will compare prices from around the web for the item you are looking for.
 This will help you save both time and money.